 Nestled along the Little Spokane River, Camp Dart-Lo is conveniently located near Spokane but feels remote with 51 acres of natural landscape and 2 outdoor pools.
-Campers ages 3-18 can explore the rustic outdoors and still be home for dinner!
+Campers ages Pre-K through 8th can explore the rustic outdoors and still be home for dinner!
 Dart-Lo Day Camp sessions run Monday through Friday from 8:30 am to 4:15 pm.
-Leadership programs are available as well as You Bet I CAN! sessions for campers with special needs.
-See more information below!
+Leadership programs are available; See more information below!

 Camp Dart-Lo helps youth build strong character, values and life skills.
 We're a friendly, inclusive and diverse community of campers and staff who share a love of the great outdoors.
 We're dedicated to making sure this summer is truly an adventure!